LTT-4 Transmitter (Longwave Telegraph Transmitter)Frequency range: 260 to 520 KHz

 Comment: Except for the external power unit, the LTT-4 appears to be nearly identical to the LTT-1.

 The LTT-4 operates on three preselected frequencies in the range of 260 to 520 KHz (1150 to 580 metres) by means of single bandchange switch.
 A keying relay provides "break in" operation up to 45 wpm.
 The transmitter itself comprises of a self-controlled master oscillator stage (#10 triode tube) driving a neutralized push-pull RF stage which employs #211 tubes.
 An additional stage using a #10 tube provides tone generator functionality for MCW mode.
+Radio operator Wally MacLeod says that the LTT-4's Medium Frequency CW signal had a lot of "drift" to it.

 |On account of its bulk, the copper oxide rectifier (right) for the high voltage is mounted in a separate case and hardwired to the transmitter.
 The bandswitch is in the very centre of the unit.|